atg25/portfolio/docs/06-implementation.md

 - **Mobile Navigation:**

-  - The mobile menu now uses a custom Sheet (Drawer) component (`src/components/ui/sheet.tsx`) built with shadcn/ui and Radix Dialog for a full-screen, touch-friendly, and accessible experience.
+  - The mobile menu uses a custom Sheet (Drawer) component (`src/components/ui/sheet.tsx`) built with shadcn/ui and Radix Dialog for a full-screen, touch-friendly, and accessible experience.
   - The Sheet is integrated in `src/components/main-nav.tsx` and replaces the previous DropdownMenu approach for mobile.
   - All navigation links are large, easy to tap, and accessible.
 The Sheet closes automatically when a link is tapped or the close button is pressed.
   - Desktop navigation remains a horizontal button group.